A 69"+ finished section Drawn down to 1/4"

 impostors if each successive wire is not welded or soldered to the existing one.

 The first stitch hit the dowel at 10pm.
-Two all-nighters weren't gonna happen
+Two all-nighters were unrealistic

-Ideally it was supposed to be one continuous chain but it had to be woven in three separate
+Ideally it would have been one continuous chain but had to be woven in three separate

 With less than an hour to spare, $130 express shipping sent 5.4 meters of finished chain, comprising